Dodecanese campaign: Kos

-Battle of Leros
+Leros

+The Allied garrison of Leros consisted of most of the 234th Infantry Brigade with c.
+3,000 men of the 2nd The Royal Irish Fusiliers (Lieutenant Colonel Maurice French), the 4th The Buffs (The Royal East Kent Regiment), 1st The King's Own Royal Regiment (Lancaster) and the 2nd Company, 2nd Queen's Own Royal West Kent Regiment.
+Brigadier Robert Tilney assumed command on 5 November.
+There were also c.
+8,500 Italians, mostly naval personnel, under Ammiraglio Luigi Mascherpa.

-After the fall of Kos, the Italian garrison of Kalymnos surrendered, providing the Germans with a valuable base for operations against Leros.
+After the fall of Kos, the Italian garrison of Kalymnos surrendered, providing the Germans with a base for operations against Leros.
 Unternehmen Leopard (Operation Leopard) was originally scheduled for 9 October but on 7 October, the Royal Navy intercepted and destroyed the German convoy headed for Kos.
 Several hundred men and most of the few German heavy landing craft were lost; replacements were transported by rail and it was not until 5 November that the Germans had assembled a fleet of 24 light infantry landing craft.
 To avoid interception by the Allied navies, they were dispersed among several Aegean islands and camouflaged.
-Despite Allied efforts to locate and sink the invasion fleet, as well as repeated shelling of the ports of German-held islands, the Germans suffered few losses and were able to assemble their invasion force, under Generalleutnant Müller, for Unternehmen Taifun (Operation Typhoon) on 12 November.
+Despite Allied efforts to locate and sink the invasion fleet, as well as bombardments of the ports of German-held islands, the Germans suffered few losses and were able to assemble their invasion force, under Generalleutnant Müller, for Unternehmen Taifun (Operation Typhoon) on 12 November.

-The German invasion force consisted of personnel from all branches of the Wehrmacht, including veterans from the 22nd Infantry Division, a Fallschirmjäger (paratroop) battalion and an amphibious operations company Küstenjäger (Coast Raiders) from the Brandenburger special operation units.
-The Allied garrison of Leros consisted of most of the 234th Infantry Brigade with c.
-3,000 men of the 2nd The Royal Irish Fusiliers (Lieutenant Colonel Maurice French), the 4th The Buffs (The Royal East Kent Regiment), 1st The King's Own Royal Regiment (Lancaster) and the 2nd Company, 2nd Queen's Own Royal West Kent Regiment (Brigadier Robert Tilney), who assumed command on 5 November.
-There were also c.
-8,500 Italians, mostly naval personnel, under Ammiraglio Luigi Mascherpa.

-Leros had been subjected to air attack by the Luftwaffe beginning on 26 September which caused significant casualties and damage to the defenders of the island and supporting naval forces.
+The German invasion force consisted of personnel from all branches of the Wehrmacht, including veterans from the 22nd Infantry Division, a Fallschirmjäger (paratroop) battalion and an amphibious operations company Küstenjäger (Coast Raiders) from the Brandenburger special operation unit.
+The Luftwaffe began an air offensive against Leros on 26 September which caused significant casualties and damage to the garrison and supporting naval forces.
 In the early hours of 12 November, the invasion force in two groups approached the island from east and west.
-Despite failures in some areas, the Germans established a bridgehead, while airborne forces landed on Mt.
-Rachi, in the middle of the island.
+Despite failures in some areas, the Germans established a bridgehead and airborne forces landed on Mt Rachi, in the middle of the island.
 After repulsing Allied counter-attacks and being reinforced the following night, the Germans quickly cut the island in two and the Allies surrendered on 16 November.
 The Germans suffered 520 casualties and captured 3,200 British and 5,350 Italian soldiers.

+Samos and lesser islands

+After the fall of Leros, Samos and the other smaller islands were evacuated.
+German Ju 87 (Stukas) of I Gruppe, Stukageschwader 3 bombed Samos on 17 November and the British were withdrawn on the night of 19/20 November and the 2,500-strong Italian garrison surrendered on 22 November.
+Along with the occupation of the smaller islands of Patmos, Fournoi and Ikaria on 18 November, the Germans completed their conquest of the Dodecanese, which they held until the end of the war.
+Only the island of Kastellorizo, south-east of Rhodes, off the Turkish coast, was retained by the British after most of the garrison was taken off on 28 November.